Mirantis/mke-docs/content/docs/operations/kubernetes/kube-controller-manager.md

     terminatedPodGCThreshold: 12500
 ```

-You can further configure kube-controller-manager using the `extraArgs` field
+You can further configure Kubernetes controller manager using the `extraArgs` field
 to define flags.
 This field accepts a list of key-value pairs, which are passed
 directly to the kube-controller-manager process at runtime.